terezaconst/terezaconst.github.io/_pages/about.md

 ---

 I am currently an STFC-funded PhD student at the Institute of Astronomy, University of Cambridge.
 I grew up in Nicosia, Cyprus.
 After finishing high school, I moved to Cambridge, UK where I studied Physical Natural Sciences (BA/MA) and Astrophysics (MSci) at Trinity College.
-I then took 2 years of: partly working remotely (ML Lead in a startup; for more info see my LinkedIn), and partly travelling (wherever covid allowed; for more info see below or ask!)
+I then took 2 years of: partly working remotely (ML Lead in a startup; for more info see my LinkedIn), and partly travelling (wherever covid allowed; for more info see non-research or ask!)

 Research Interests